jundalisay/superb/content/en/maharlika/laws/epira/chapter-4.md

-SEC.
-38. Creation of the Energy Regulatory Commission.
+## SEC.
+38. Creation of the ERC

-There is hereby created an independent, quasi-judicial regulatory body to be named the Energy Regulatory Commissions (ERC).
-For this purpose, the existing Energy Regulatory Board (ERB) created under Executive Order No. 172, as amended, is hereby abolished.
+An independent, quasi-judicial regulatory body called the Energy Regulatory Commissions (ERC) is created.

+It is composed of:
+- 1 Chairman
-The Commission shall be composed of a Chairman and four (4) members to be appointed by the President of the Philippines.
-The Chairman and the members of the Commission shall be natural-born citizens and residents of the Philippines, persons of good moral character, at least thirty-five (35) years of age, and of recognized competence in any of the following fields: energy, law, economics, finance, commerce, or engineering, with at least three (3) years actual and distinguished experience in theirrespective fields of expertise: Provided, That out of the four (4) members of the Commission, at least one
-(1) shall be a member of the Philippine Bar with at least ten (10) years experience in the active practice of law, and one (1) shall be a certified public accountant with at least ten (10) years experience in active practice.
+- 4 members to be appointed by the President

+They shall be natural-born citizens and residents of the Philippines, persons of good moral character, at least 35 years old of recognized competence in any of the following fields: energy, law, economics, finance, commerce, or engineering, with at least 3 years actual and distinguished experience in their respective fields of expertise: Provided, That out of the four (4) members of the Commission, at least one (1) shall be a member of the Philippine Bar with at least ten (10) years experience in the active practice of law, and one (1) shall be a certified public accountant with at least ten (10) years experience in active practice.

-Within three (3) months from the creation of the ERC, the Chairman shall submit for the approval by the President of the Philippines the new organizational structure and plantilla positions necessary to carry out the powers and functions of the ERC.
+Within 3 months from the creation of the ERC, the Chairman shall submit for the approval by the President the new organizational structure and plantilla positions necessary to carry out the powers and functions of the ERC.

 The Chairman of the Commission, who shall be a member of the Philippine Bar, shall act as the Chief Executive Officer of the Commission.
 All members of the Commission shall have a term of seven (7) years: Provided, That for the first